zhahui/kasisto-server-api/setup.md

  * **Level of Effort:** *8 days*

-The ability to pay another person is very valuable and typically requires two endpoint calls.
+The ability to pay another person is very valuable (aka P2P) and typically requires two endpoint calls.
 The first being to `/payees` in order to get a list of people that a user is able to send a payment to.
 After those payees are presented and one is selected (with an amount to pay) a call to `/payment` will be made.
 Again pay close attention to enumerations (like `status`):

  > [`/payees`](./api-overview.md#payees)
  > [`/payment`](./api-overview.md#payment)

 #### Gotchas

+> - P2P implement an "Intent Level Security" system that enables the
+>   Enterprise to require additional authorization.
+>     - Throw a `[450] One-Time Password is required` http response to require
+>       a OTP from the user
 > - Keep an eye on the enumeration for `currency_code` and `status`
 >     - `currency_code` **enumeration:** All uppercase, 3 letter codes from ISO
 >       4217. e.g. "USD", "CAD", "INR", etc.